 A greater understanding of AWS and CloudFormation templating is also highly valuable in Devops as is a firm understanding of Git, Docker, Kubernetes, Jira/Confluence, Nexus/Maven, Bash, JSON/Yaml, Powershell... and the list goes on.

-Of course, once you've established and deployed your Pets or Cattle the next step is to accurately document your network topology.
+Of course, once you've established and deployed your Pets or Cattle the next step is to accurately document your cloud topology.
 Not only do decent accurate diagrams make it easier to explain what is going on both internally within your DevOps team, but also externally with management and to meet the ever demanding requirements of your security team.

 A good AWS architecture diagram that's auto generated (hands free) will also satisfy the most pedantic PCI compliance auditor.
 Likewise you can use Hava to auto generate GCP and Microsoft Azure diagrams as well as stand alone Kubernetes clusters.